-Various factors can contribute to the blocking or collapse of the airway.
-When you sleep, the muscles that keep your airway open along with the tongue relax, causing the airway to narrow.
+Muscular changes - when people sleep, the muscles that keep the airway open along with the tongue relax, causing the airway to narrow.
 Under normal conditions, this relaxation does not prevent the flow of air in and out of the lungs.

+Physical obstructions - when there is additional thickened tissue or excessive fat stores surrounding the airway.
 This blockage restricts the airflow, and any air that squeezes past can cause the loud snoring typically associated with OSA.

-In central sleep apnea (CSA) - the less common form of sleep apnea - the neurological controls for breathing are abnormal, causing the control and rhythm of breathing to malfunction.
+Brain function - in central sleep apnea (CSA) - the less common form of sleep apnea - the neurological controls for breathing are abnormal, causing the control and rhythm of breathing to malfunction.
 In most cases, CSA is associated with an underlying medical condition such as stroke or heart failure, recent ascent to high altitude or the use of pain relief medication.

 Risk factors for sleep apnea include:

-- Supine (flat on back) sleeping
+- supine (flat on back) sleeping

-- Chronic sinusitis
+- chronic sinusitis

-- Large neck circumference
+- large neck circumference

-- Recent weight gain
+- recent weight gain

-- Large tonsils or adenoids
+- large tonsils or adenoids

 - Down syndrome

-- Family history of sleep apnea
+- family history of sleep apnea

-- Recessed chin or large overbite.
+- recessed chin or large overbite

 Symptoms of sleep apnea